-The division consists of the following units: Accreditation Unit, Fiscal Management Section, Human Resources Unit, Inspections Unit, Training Section, and Volunteer Unit.
+The division consists of the following units: Fiscal Management Section, Human Resources Unit, Office of Professional Standards, and Training Section.

 The Administrative Services Division Commander is responsible for planning, directing, coordinating, controlling, and staffing of the administrative and operational activities for the division.
 Personnel assigned to these functions report to the Administrative Services Division Commander.